 It wasn’t until 1942 that Henry Larsen, a Canadian RCMP officer, became the second to sail the entire passage.
 Larsen first traveled west to east on a two-year expedition departing from Vancouver in 1940 and arriving in Halifax in 1942.
 In 1944, his return trip set the record for traversing the route in a single season.
 The ship had undergone extensive upgrades and followed a more northerly route that was partially uncharted at the time.

 Modern-Day Explorers Return

 The Northwest Passage has an incredible history filled with heroic figures pushing themselves to the limits of survival for the sake of exploration.
 Steeped in history and surrounded by breath-taking landscapes, Canada’s High Arctic has become an increasingly popular destination for adventurers, history buffs and travellers seeking the next frontier of travel.

-Trips like Narwhal & Polar Bear Safari take you to the floe edge of Lancaster Sound, bordering the Northwest Passage.
+Trips like Narwhal & Polar Bear Safari take you to the floe edge of Eclipse Sound, near the eastern gateway of the Northwest Passage.
 This region is filled with some of the most iconic wildlife in the Arctic, including migrating narwhal and roaming polar bears.

 Want to visit the Northwest Passage?

 Arctic Kingdom excels at private customizable trips.
 Get a group together or bring your family and explore the sights and destinations you dream of visiting!